 At 19, James won the NBA Rookie of the Year after averaging more than 20 points per game for the Cavs.
-Ever since, his production has been off the charts, and he's been compensated well for his work in re-writing NBA history.
+Ever since his production has been off the charts, and he's been compensated well for his work in re-writing NBA history.

-According to Spotrac, James has made about $307 million to date in career earnings playing basketball.
+According to Spotrac, the All-Star has made more than $387 million to date in career earnings playing basketball.
 That figure is spread across 11 seasons with the Cavaliers, four with the Miami Heat (after he joined Dwyane Wade as a free agent), and four with the Los Angeles Lakers.
-He'll have made more than $400 million in basketball earnings alone when he finally decides to call it quits.
+He'll have made close to $500 million in basketball earnings alone when he finally decides to call it quits.

-In 2018, James traded in Cleveland for Hollywood and joined the Lakers on a four-year, $153-million contract.
-He could stay in California for the remainder of his career, as his son plays nearby for Sierra Canyon School in Chatsworth, Los Angeles.
+In 2018, James decided to trade in Cleveland for Hollywood and joined the Lakers on a $153-million four-year contract.
+He could stay in California alongside Anthony Davis for the remainder of his career, as his son plays near Sierra Canyon School in Chatsworth, Los Angeles.

-James signed his first major shoe deal as an 18-year-old in 2003, opting for $87 million from Nike rather than a much larger amount Reebok was willing to offer him.
-That decision has paid off for James, who in 2015 signed a billion-dollar lifetime deal with Nike.
+James signed his first significant shoe deal as an 18-year-old in 2003, opting for $87 million from Nike rather than a much more considerable amount Reebok was willing to offer him.
+That decision has paid off for James, who signed a billion-dollar lifetime deal with Nike in 2015.
 The lifetime endorsement deal is expected to pay him $1 billion by the time he turns 64.

 The Nike deal is just a snippet of James' diversified business portfolio.

-LeBron has done endorsement deals with companies like McDonalds, Microsoft, State Farm, Beats by Dre, Coca-Cola, Dunkin Donuts, Baskin Robbins, Samsung, KIA Motors, 2K Sports and others.
-When Beats Electronics was sold to Apple for $3 billion, James cashed on his one percent stake in the company and took home $30 million from the sale.
+LeBron has done sponsorship and endorsement deals with companies like McDonald's, Microsoft, State Farm, Walmart, Beats by Dre Headphones, Coca-Cola, Dunkin Donuts, Baskin Robbins, Samsung, KIA Motors, 2K Sports and others.
+When Beats Electronics was sold to Apple for $3 billion, James cashed on his one-percent stake in the company and took home $30 million from the sale.

-He owns stake in English Premier League soccer club Liverpool F.C. after the Fenway Sports Group acquired the team in 2010.
+He purchased an ownership stake in English Premier League soccer club Liverpool F.C. after the Fenway Sports Group acquired the team in 2010.
 He and his partners own numerous Blaze Pizza franchises scattered around Chicago and in Florida.
-His production company, SpringHill Entertainment, has launched shows like The Wall and has movies like Space Jam 2 in the works.

-James also launched a media company, Uninterrupted, that received a $15.8 million dollar investment from Time Warner in 2015.
-The businessman has also teamed up with Cindy Crawford, Arnold Schwarzenegger and Lindsey Vonn to start a health and wellness company called Ladder.
+James also launched a media company, Uninterrupted, that received a $15.8 million investment from Time Warner in 2015.
+The entrepreneur has also teamed up with Cindy Crawford, Arnold Schwarzenegger and Lindsey Vonn to start a health and wellness company called Ladder.

 James has done plenty for local communities and given back a great deal of his wealth.
 In 2018, the LeBron James Family Foundation opened an elementary school, the I Promise School, aimed at at-risk children.
 He plans to spend $41 million to send these children to college.

-King James is more than a professional basketball player -- he's the king of cash and the colossus of coin.
+King James is more than a professional basketball player -- he's the king of cash and the colossus of the coin.
 He's a businessman, father and husband.
-He's used his money, power and influence to do right.
+He's used his money, power, and influence to do right.